brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 - `OSB_FARO_FRONTEND_URL`: Used to point to a Faro instance, please set it your local instance (default: `https://analytics.liferay.com`).
 - `SPRING_PROFILES_ACTIVE`: Used set the active profile, 'default' profile is not allowed, use of the possible values: `dev`, `prod`, `test`.

-For example, when running `osb-asah-monolith` from IntelliJ these variables/values have to be used:
+For example, when running `osb-asah-monolith` from IntelliJ, these variables and values have to be used:

 - `LCP_PROJECT_ID=osbasah`
 - `OSB_ASAH_BACKEND_URL=http://172.17.0.1:8081` - Use your IP, this url is passed to Faro/DXP, if they are running in containers `localhost` is not accessible.
 - `OSB_ASAH_PUBLISHER_URL=http://172.17.0.1:8081` - Same as above.
 - `OSB_FARO_FRONTEND_URL=http://localhost:8080`
 - `SPRING_PROFILES_ACTIVE=dev` - Alternatively, the profile can be set in Run/Debug Configurations dialog, in "Active profiles".

-The following is a non-exhaustive list, see `ServiceConstants.java` for more details.
+The following is a nonexhaustive list, see `ServiceConstants.java` for more details.